gravitational/careers/challenges/security/cloud-security.md

  - [Write Once Read Many](https://en.wikipedia.org/wiki/Write_once_read_many)
    or similar data retention protections to avoid data loss
  - Cloud provider specific security services such as:
-   - AWS: CloudTrail, GuardDuty, WAF
+   - AWS: CloudTrail, Config, GuardDuty, WAF

 This is asynchronous.
-You'll develop on your machine and you're welcome to use whatever tools you're comfortable with to develop the changes.
-We'll be available in the interview slack channel to answer any questions.
+You'll develop on your machine, and you're welcome to use whatever tools you're comfortable with to develop the changes.
+We'll be available in the interview Slack channel to answer any questions.

-We will review your PR, inculding running terraform plan.
+We will review your PR, including running `terraform plan`.
 Make sure to write good commit messages, as well as a helpful PR description.

 # Part 5: Red Team & Blue Team discussion